engi-fyi/aws-creds/README.md

   --help     Show this message and exit.

 Commands:
-  add     Adds a new account profile to '~/.aws/accounts.json'. login   Sets the user's AWS credentials to the selected profile. logout  Deletes user's current AWS credentials. ls      Lists all of the saved profiles. rm      Deletes the selected profile. status  Prints out information about the credential that is currently in... update  Updates the selected profile with the new values.
+  add     Adds a new credential profile. login   Sets the user's AWS credentials to the selected profile. logout  Deletes user's current AWS credentials. ls      Lists all of the saved profiles. rm      Deletes the selected profile. rotate  Automatically rotates your access keys. status  Prints out information about the credential that is currently in... update  Updates the selected profile with the new values.
 ```